KPZ-type equation from growth driven by a non-Markovian diffusion: Outline of the proofs of Theorems and

-The inverse operator on the RHS of \eqref{eq:thm1resultIII} is well-defined, since \eqref{eq:thm1resultII} (for $\mathbf{I}\equiv0$) vanishes with respect to the invariant measure of $\mathscr{L}$.
-Because $\e^{-4/3}\mathscr{L}$ is the generator of $\mathfrak{q}^{\e}$ by our italicized assumption above and Proposition 4.1 of \cite{Hsu0}, we can use the Ito formula to remove the outer $\e^{-4/3}\mathscr{L}$ operator at the cost of two copies of $[\e^{-4/3}\mathscr{L}]^{-1}\mathsf{F}$ evaluated at different times (i.e. boundary terms) plus a martingale.
-Boundary terms are easy to control, since $[\e^{-4/3}\mathscr{L}]^{-1}\mathsf{F}$ is intuitively $\mathrm{O}(\e^{2/3})$.
-(This is by a spectral gap for $\mathscr{L}$ to bound $\mathscr{L}^{-1}$ uniformly plus the a priori bound of order $\e^{-2/3}$ for \eqref{eq:thm1resultII}.)
-As for the martingale, its scaling is order $1$ as we explained in the fourth bullet point after Theorem \ref{theorem:1}.
-That its bracket has the form of a time-integrated energy \eqref{eq:scalinglimitmartingaleI} (more or less) is because quadratic variations of Ito martingales are Carre-du-Champ operators.
+Since {{}$\e^{-1}\mathscr{L}$} is the generator of $\mathfrak{q}^{\e}$ by our italicized assumption above and Proposition 4.1 of \cite{Hsu0}, we can use the {{}It\^{o}} formula to remove the outer ${{}\e^{-1}}\mathscr{L}$ operator at the cost of two copies of $[{{}\e^{-1}}\mathscr{L}]^{-1}\mathsf{F}$ evaluated at different times (i.e. boundary terms) plus a martingale.
+Boundary terms are easy to control, since $[{{}\e^{-1}}\mathscr{L}]^{-1}\mathsf{F}$ is intuitively $\mathrm{O}({{}\e^{1/2}})$.
+(This is by a spectral gap for $\mathscr{L}$, which bounds $\mathscr{L}^{-1}$, plus the a priori bound of order $\e^{-2/3}$ for \eqref{eq:thm1resultII}.)
+The martingale has scaling of order $1$ as explained in the fourth bullet point after Theorem \ref{theorem:1}.
+That its bracket is given by a time-integrated energy \eqref{eq:scalinglimitmartingaleI} (more or less) is because quadratic variations of {{}It\^{o}} martingales are Carre-du-Champ operators.

 \emph{Now, we return the actual context in which the metric for $\mathfrak{q}^{\e}$ is determined by $\mathbf{I}^{\e}$}.
 In this case, we will be interested in \eqref{eq:thm1resultII} for the actual interface process $\mathbf{I}=\mathbf{I}^{\e}_{\t,\cdot}$: